WeblateOrg/weblate/docs/wlc.rst

     [keys]
     https://hosted.weblate.org/api/ = APIKEY

-This allows you to store keys in your personal settings, while having :file:`.weblate` configuration in the VCS repository so that wlc knows to which server it should talk.
+This allows you to store keys in your personal settings, while using the :file:`.weblate` configuration in the VCS repository so that wlc knows which server it should talk to.

 Examples
 ++++++++